Let’s explore what the world will be like in 2100. Who knows, you may still be alive to enjoy it

 It is reasonable to assume that one of the main sources of technological progress will come from Artificial Intelligence.
 Many AI researchers believe that we will reach human-level AI in the next few decades, certainly within this century.

-I have written about this on the post Automation: the Endgame, so I won’t repeat myself here, but a super-intelligent AI at our service, if we can control it (a big if), would usher a new era of scientific discoveries and technological advances, that would create a world unimaginable for us today.
-On the flip side, if not managed well, an entity much more intelligent than us could also mean the end of us as a species.
+I have written about this on Automation: the Endgame, so I won’t repeat myself here, but a super-intelligent AI at our service, if we can control it (a big if), would usher a new era of scientific discoveries and technological advances, that would create a world unimaginable for us today.
+On the flip side, if not managed well, an entity much more intelligent than us could also mean our end as a species.

 Without falling into full techno-utopianism, I believe technology has the potential to become a huge enabler, help us solve many of our current problems, and increase our living standards by 2100.